mohit22500/House-Prediction-Model/README.md

-# House-Prediction-Model
+# House_Price_Prediction_Model
-This project predicts house prices using machine learning models based on features like carpet area, location, and ownership.
-It includes data preprocessing, handling missing values, and encoding categorical features.
-Models like Random Forest, Gradient Boosting, and XGBoost are trained, evaluated, and compared for accurate price prediction.
+This project is a machine learning model aimed at predicting house prices based on several features such as carpet area, number of floors, ownership, and more.
+The dataset has been processed, and multiple regression models have been applied to predict the house prices accurately.